-- Taking allergy medicines before your allergy season begins
+- Taking allergy medicines, like antihistamines, before your allergy season begins

-- An Immunotherapy option for your type of allergy
+- An immunotherapy option (allergy shots or tablets) for your type of allergy

-Also, follow these tips to control pollen in your home so when you return indoors, your exposure to pollen is reduced:
+Also, follow these tips to control pollen in your home and prevent bringing it into your home when after you spend time outside:

 - Keep windows closed.